augcle/EX-06----Read-Serial/README.md

-This is exercise 06.
-Read the input, turn on LED
+Read a character from the Serial Monitor and control an LED with a switch-case.
+See the file 'refman.pdf' under the Latex folder for PDF of doxygen documentation.